treyssatvincent/images/README.md

 ```
 If you want backups of you're colored pictures, just run ``mkdir backup`` in the targeted directory.
 ### gifmaker.sh
 Use all the jpg in a directory and convert them into a gif.
-This script resize the source pictures !
 ```
 cd path/to/targetdirectory
 path/to/gifmaker.sh width height delay
 ```
 ### gifmaker_r.sh
 Create a gif for each directory in the current directory.
-This script resize the source pictures !
 ```
 cd path/to/targetdirectory
 path/to/gifmaker.sh width height delay